robinwithes/withes-bronzemanmode/README.md

 You get configurable popup messages when you unlock new items!

 ## Credits
+ - MLGudi for bringing the concept to my attention and for help on the plugin itself
- - u/jesse1412 for the bronzemanmode idea
+ - u/jesse1412 for the initial bronzemanmode idea
  - Pantertainment for the chat icon system
  - Steedie for chat icon design